 Get Your Fill

-When it’s time to recharge or just hang out, enjoy an eclectic mix of restaurants.
+When it’s time to recharge or just hang out, enjoy a mix of restaurants.
 Nearly a dozen locally owned options invite diners to sample fresh flavors infused with international flair.

 From Asian to steaks and seafood, guests are bound to get their fix in Grayton Beach.
 For coffee and breakfast, head to Another Broken Egg, Bad Ass Coffee and Cafe Hibiscus.
 A few top lunch and dinner options include Cafe Thirty-A, Chanticleer Bakery and Eatery, Fish Out of the Water, Goatfeather’s, Pandora’s, and Chiringo.

-Red Bar – an iconic gathering spot in 30A – draws locals and visitors from all over.
+Red Bar – an iconic gathering spot in 30A – draws locals and visitors.
 Noted as a hot spot, the bar showcases a Bohemian beach vibe, complete with live jazz music and Southern fare.
 Red Bar also houses a souvenir shop full of shirts, hats and trinkets, all showcasing the best of this quirky neighborhood.